mattwg/carnd-project3/README.md

 <img src="resources/model3.png" width="700">

 During each epoch I could now increase the amount of training images - I set my batch size to 400 and the number of batches to 10000.
 Each epoch involved training on 4,000,000 augmented images.
 This was a massive increase from models 1 and 2 that only had at most 20,697 images.
-Trainined per epoch even with 4M images was quick on AWS - 5 epochs typically taking 2 minutes of run time.
+Training per epoch even with 4M images was quick on AWS - 5 epochs typically taking 2 minutes of run time.
+Training with a large number of images is also an effective way to stop overfitting - since it is difficult for the model to overfit on a large training set.

 I trained the model in 5 epoch increments, each time testing each model in the siumulator.
 After 15 epochs my car could successfully drive across the bridge - but now the car went off the track at the sharp left hand bend after the bridge: